 For Zeus we have been able to go further, and identify some of the breeds that we think may have been part of his heritage and have contributed to the Supermutt portion of his genome.
 We cannot be sure, given how little of their DNA has carried down to Zeus, but we thought you might like to know our best guess anyway!

 Likely breeds that contribute to Supermutt:

 What are “Dogs Like Zeus?”

 “Dogs Like Zeus” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “LOVES food.
 Loves to chew.
 Very protective of his home.
 Loves exploring and hunting in the mountains.
 Loves his two humans.
 Loves to play with dogs his size.
 Gets all the attention.
 Zeus is our little adventure buddy.
 He is very smart and curious.
 We love him more than anything in the world.”

 This dog has been viewed and been given 0 wags

 Embark Supermutt analysis